 To establish general policies regarding the use of open flames, electrical appliances, holiday decorations and ceremonial fires, to establish a process for seeking exceptions and to identify responsibilities of students, faculty and staff for building evacuation.

+The Environmental Health and Safety Office is responsible for developing fire evacuation plans for the University’s facilities and can assist departments with developing evacuation and sheltering plans specific to each department.
 Students, faculty, and staff are responsible for orienting themselves to the facilities they use, for making themselves aware of the posted evacuation plans for those buildings, for conducting activities in the safest possible manner and for adhering to the fire safety policies.
-“Facilities” include locations housing programs such as UNI-Center for Urban Education, the National Ag-Based Lubricants Center, Iowa Waste Reduction Center, etc.
+“Facilities” include locations housing programs such as UNI-Center for Urban Education, the Metal Casting Center/TechWorks facility, Iowa Waste Reduction Center, etc.

 The use of an open flame is prohibited unless approved by the Safety Officer or designee.
+Information and a request for an open flame permit/pyrotechnic can be obtained by visiting http://www.vpaf.uni.edu/ehso/open-flame.shtml.
 Open flame equipment for instructional and maintenance purposes shall meet all safety requirements and reasonable precautions shall be taken in their operation to prevent personal injury and/or property damage.